Oakland Oaks (PCL): The war years and post-war success (1941–1954)

-The 1948 Oaks were nicknamed the "Nine Old Men" in that many of the star players were older veterans, including Ernie Lombardi, Billy Raimondi, Cookie Lavagetto, Nick Etten and Catfish Metkovich.
+The 1948 team was nicknamed the "Nine Old Men" in that many of the star players were older veterans, including Ernie Lombardi, Billy Raimondi, Cookie Lavagetto, Nick Etten and Catfish Metkovich.
 There were younger players on the team as well, including rookie second baseman Billy Martin.
-Rooming with Martin and playing shortstop was Artie Wilson, the first black player on the Oaks since Jimmy Claxton was fired.
+Rooming with Martin and playing shortstop was Artie Wilson, the first black player on the Oaks since Jimmy Claxton was fired in 1916.
 Wilson won the PCL batting title with a .348 average and also led in stolen bases with 47.
 In 1950, he led the PCL in runs with 168 and hits with 264, helping the Oaks to the 1950 PCL championship.

 Stengel's success with the Oaks did not go unnoticed, and he became manager of the Yankees in 1949.
 Stengel was replaced by Chuck Dressen, who led the Oaks to a second-place finish in 1949 and the PCL pennant in 1950.
 Again, the Oaks' manager's success resulted in a promotion to the major leagues, with Dressen hired to manage the Dodgers in 1951.
 Former New York Giants star Mel Ott was hired as his replacement.
 Ott led the Oaks to an 80–88 record in 1951 (seventh place) and a 104–76 mark in 1952 (second place).

 Augie Galan replaced Ott as the Oaks' skipper in 1953, and the team stumbled to a 77–103 record and seventh place in the PCL.

-After three seasons in charge of the Dodgers in Brooklyn, Chuck Dressen returned as Oaks manager in 1954.
-The Acorns finished third with an 85–82 record under Dressen, but won the postseason series to capture their last PCL pennant.
-In spite of this, attendance at the now-dilapidated Oaks Park had dropped dramatically.
+The next season, Chuck Dressen returned as Oaks manager after three seasons in charge of the Dodgers in Brooklyn.
+The Acorns finished third with an 85–82 record under Dressen, but won the postseason series, including sweeping their cross-bay rivals, the San Francisco Seals, 3-0 in the finals.
+This would end up being their final PCL pennant.